jamessimone/james-coding-blog/posts/lightweight-trigger-handler.md

 ## Wrapping Up

 That's it!
 It's a short one, but I hope you enjoyed this post.
-The aforementioned [Writing Performant Apex Tests](/writing-performant-apex-tests) article has also now been published.
+The aforementioned [Writing Performant Apex Tests](/blog/joys-of-apex/writing-performant-apex-tests/) article has also now been published.
+The source code can also be browsed as a [branch off of my repo](https://github.com/jamessimone/apex-mocks-stress-test/tree/trigger-handler)!

 As well, on the subject of filtering records that have changed based on `SObjectField` criteria, as shown in the above helper methods, I have since also written a post on [the power of Lazy Iteration](/lazy-iterators) which should prove eye-opening when considering how to keep your `TriggerHandler` classes performant in the context of having to assemble many sub-lists of changed SObjects based on different `SObjectField` criteria.
 The `getUpdatedRecordsWithChangedFields` method shown above is a typically-eager implementation, and all of the records being passed to the Trigger get iterated through each time the method is called; if you need to accomplish separate processing for records with different changed fields, you'll quickly waste processing cycles doing so.
 Lazily implemented iteration prevents this performance slowdown - I'd highly recommend reading the article for more information about this very powerful pattern!

+The original version of [Lightweight Trigger Handler can be read on my blog.](https://www.jamessimone.net/blog/joys-of-apex/lightweight-trigger-handler/)